IanWhalen/mongodb-tools.com/_tools/MongoDB Cloud Manager Monitoring.md

 purpose: Monitoring

 # Short description of tool
-description: A freemium cloud-based service for monitoring MongoDB deployments in real time.
+description: Cloud Manager is a freemium service from MongoDB, Inc. that includes comprehensive features for managing, monitoring, and backing up MongoDB infrastructure.

 # image should be added to the img/ directory, ideally 370x200px
-img:
+img: mongodb-cloud-manager-monitoring.png

 # Release Info
 latest_release_version: